THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 On our must-do list for Tonga was a whale snorkel experience.
 Humpback whales come to the South Pacific every August and September, with young calves in tow.
-Here in Vava’u, it’s common to see whales while in some of the open anchorages or when out sailing around the islands.
+Here in Vava’u, it’s common to see whales while out on the water.

-Simon and Marg on Margansie did the whale swim with Beluga Dive a couple weeks ago and raved about it, despite its hefty price tag.
 While many things in Tonga are quite cheap, these whale experiences typically run about $160 USD a person.
-For us, we had to pay about $180 due to a petrol shortage that Vava’u is experiencing (more about that in future posts).
-Tonga is one of the only countries in the world that allows you to swim with humpback whales – but only if you have a certified guide.
+For us, we had to pay about $180 due to a petrol shortage that Vava’u is experiencing.

 We picked out shorties and boarded our dive boat with three other people – I think I understood that they were all solo travelers from Asia, who just happened to be staying at the same hotel, and spoke Mandarin in common.
 It was not their first time out on a whale trip, but they were calling us their lucky charm by the end of the day.